I maintain several plugins, tools, and resources for WordPress developers. Here’s the full list.

 Recently I’ve been working to reduce the Travis CI build times of not only WordPress core, but also the WordPress plugins and projects that I maintain.

-I’m going to use this post to document patterns and tips that you can use to speed up your build times.
+The following patterns and tips will help you speed up your build times.
 Comments welcome!

 Did you know that the